EU rejects Italian draft budget, setting up standoff with defiant Italy

 Rome will now have to send a new draft budget that would cut the structural deficit, which excludes one-offs and business cycle swings, by 0.6 percent of GDP, rather than increase it by 0.8 points as in the current plan, the Commission said.

-In a letter to the Commission on Monday, Italy acknowledged that the draft violated EU rules, but said it would stick to it.
+In a letter to the Commission on Monday, Italy acknowledged that the draft violated EU rules, but said it would stick to its guns.
 Deputy Prime Minister Luigi Di Maio responded to the Commission rejection by calling for “respect” for Italians.

 “This is the first Italian budget that the EU doesn’t like.
 I am not surprised.
 This is the first Italian budget that was written in Rome and not in Brussels,” Di Maio said on Facebook.

-Deputy Prime Minister Matteo Salvini said the government was convinced it was “in the right”.
+Speaking during a trip to Russia, Prime Minister Giuseppe Conte said he expected “frank and constructive” discussions with Brussels over the fiscal package, adding that plans to hike the deficit to 2.4 percent of GDP “won’t be touched at the moment”.

-A spokeswoman for the economy ministry in Rome defended the expansionary budget and said Italy stuck by its position that the only way to cut public debt was by boosting economic growth.
+A spokeswoman for the economy ministry in Rome defended the expansionary budget and said Italy remained convinced that the only way to cut public debt was by boosting economic growth.

 Italy has the second highest debt-to-GDP ratio in the EU after Greece, at 131.2 percent in 2017, and the highest debt servicing costs in Europe.
 But it believes additional spending through a higher deficit would boost growth, helping reduce the debt-to-GDP ratio.